contractful/protocol-v1/README.md

 ### Why IPFS?

-contractful Hiring Agreement are decentralized in every aspect.
-But blockchains are not suitable to host big payloads of data (dure to the high costs of blockspace).
-The detailed description of a Hiring Agreement can have an arbitrary size, and might also get comparably long in particular.
-Therefore the encrypted description is stored on IPFS ([see the contractful frontend application](https://github.com/contractful/frontend-v1)).
+contractful Hiring Agreements are decentralized in every aspect.
+But blockchains are not suitable to host big payloads of data (due to the high costs of blockspace).
+The detailed description of a Hiring Agreement can have an arbitrary size, and might also get comparably long.
+Therefore data of the description is stored on IPFS.
+To secure the description, it is encrypted using AES ([see the contractful frontend application](https://github.com/contractful/frontend-v1)).